WhatsApp

 Migration Testing Results

 PET passes migration tests consistently.
-It doesn’t react with most contents, including acidic or oily foods.
-PVC?
-It can leach out chlorine-based compounds under heat or pressure.
+It doesn't react with most contents, including acidic or oily foods.
+PVC has specific testing requirements for different applications.

 Recommended Food Packaging Applications

-PET film is your go-to for safe, clean food packaging—bottles, trays, microwaveable containers.
-PVC is best left for non-edible uses like decorative wrappings or industrial bags.
+PET film is excellent for safe, clean food packaging—bottles, trays, microwaveable containers.
+PVC is suitable for specific non-food contact applications.

 Environmental Impact Analysis

 PET is one of the most recycled plastics in the world.
 From bottles to films, it can be ground down and reused in new products.
-PVC?
-Harder to recycle, expensive, and accepted in fewer recycling programs.
+PVC has developing recycling programs, though they require specialized facilities.

 Carbon Footprint Differences